Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE: Finite sample bounds

-for some $\delta \in (0,1)$ independent of $n$.
-In this scenario, the number of probability parameters to be estimated grows with $n$, but their values are guaranteed to be non-degenerate.
-It immediately follows from the non-degenerate assumption \eqref{eq:dense} that $\overline{d} \in \m{int}(P_n)$ and
+for some $\delta\in(0,1)$ independent of $n$.
+In this scenario, the number of probability parameters to be estimated grows with $n$, but their values are guaranteed to be nondegenerate.
+It immediately follows from the nondegenerate assumption (\ref {eqdense}) that $\overline{d} \in\operatorname{int}(P_n)$ and